<?xml version="1.0" encoding="UTF-8"?>

 <link>https://www.tokenintelligenceshow.com/episode/text-message-bankruptcy-openclaw-and-20-years-of-email-data</link>

-<guid isPermaLink="true">https://www.tokenintelligenceshow.com/episode/text-message-bankruptcy-openclaw-and-20-years-of-email-data</guid>
+<guid isPermaLink="false">https://www.tokenintelligenceshow.com/episode/text-message-bankruptcy-openclaw-and-20-years-of-email-data</guid>

 <description><![CDATA[<p>Eric hits 247 unread texts, meets OpenClaw, and reminisces on Merlin Mann’s “pebble problem”.
 He and John learn why messaging is now entertainment and pave a path towards better communication.</p>